Advanced search

 2. Qualitative and quantitative composition

-Each ml contains 600mcg of Atropine Sulfate.
+Each ml of solution contains 600 micrograms of Atropine Sulfate.

 3. Pharmaceutical form